zidioteam6/Enterprise-Expense-Management1.1/README.md

 Flyway is used for database versioning.
 Migrations run automatically on app start.
 A default admin user is created during the initial migration.

 ## 🔑 Default Admin Credentials
-> ⚠️ Please change the default credentials immediately after first login!
+> ⚠️ Delete the admin user after assigning another user as admin!
 - **Username:** admin123@gmail.com
 - **Password:** 123456